iominh/minhongrails.github.io/README.md

 blog
 ======

 Source code for my blog www.minh.io.
-Feel free to use it however you like but please update the google analytics and disqus settings in _config.yml as well as the google webmaster verification googlebb049deae73e476f.html.
+Feel free to use it however you like per the MIT license below but pplease update the google analytics and disqus settings in _config.yml as well as the google webmaster verification googlebb049deae73e476f.html.

 To deploy this website, simply run "jekyll --server" from the root of this directory and navigate to localhost:4000.
 Otherwise, deploy the static contents